 Aside from writing, researching, and editing, the law student intern will also:

-- Attend the AHLA Annual Meeting in Denver, CO (June 26-29, 2016), a major networking opportunity with health law attorneys from around the country while attending select CLE programs and other programs related to the conference.
+- Attend the AHLA Annual Meeting, a major networking opportunity with health law attorneys from around the country while attending select CLE programs and other programs related to the conference.

-AHLA is now accepting applications.
-Application deadline is Monday, February 8, 2016.
-To apply for this internship, send a formal cover letter and resume to Cynthia Conner, Vice President of Publishing.
+Monday, February 5, 2018.
+To apply for this internship, please address your formal cover letter and resume to Cynthia Conner, Vice President of Publishing.
 Please email both documents to Katherine Wone at email@example.com.
 Only candidates chosen for an interview will be notified.
 No phone calls, please.